Three Ways TV Affects Your Health

 Who knew binge watching your favorite series could produce a "high?"
 It's true.

-When you’re engaged in an activity that you enjoy, your brain produces dopamine — a chemical that promotes feelings of pleasure, excitement and happiness.
-The release of dopamine helps us feel good, and it results in a “high” similar to those induced by drugs and other substances.
+When you're engaged in an activity you enjoy, your brain produces dopamine — a chemical that promotes feelings of pleasure, excitement and happiness.
+The release of dopamine helps us feel good, and it results in a "high" similar to that induced by drugs and other substances with addictive qualities.
 Your brain craves more and more, and as long as you continue to binge, your brain produces dopamine.

-No wonder 73 percent of people surveyed by Netflix reported they feel happy when they binge watch.
+No wonder 73% of people surveyed by Netflix reported they have positive feelings when they binge watch.

-“Our behaviors and thoughts, when repeated over time, can become actual neural patterns and habits that are hard to break or change,” says Danesh A. Alam, MD, a board-certified addictions psychiatrist with Northwestern Medicine Behavioral Health Services.
+"Our behaviors and thoughts, when repeated over time, can become actual neural patterns and habits that are hard to break or change," says Northwestern Medicine Psychiatrist Danesh A. Alam, MD.

 And like other addictive behaviors, binge watching can create a pseudo-addiction to the show, explains Dr. Alam.